 Braces are the most common form of treatment for overbite correction.
-If you are concerned about esthetics, invisible braces may be the best option for you.
+If you are concerned about aesthetics, invisible braces may be the best option for you.
 Some very severe overbites can be fixed with jaw surgery.

 Can I get correction in the US with my insurance?

 Children under 18 may be eligible to have overbite teeth fixed on CHIP or Medicaid with braces or surgery.
-As with any other treatment, approval will depend on the severity of the condition and the state you live in.
+As with any other treatment, approval will depend on the severity and where you live.

 Adults are only likely to get braces or overbite surgery on the Medicaid if they have a severe overbite which causes problems with everyday things like eating and speaking.
-You can read more about Medicaid dental insurance here.
+You can read more in our article about Medicaid dental insurance.

 What is a normal overbite?

 It's considered normal when the upper front teeth sit around 2-4mm in front of or overhanging the lower teeth.
-Research suggests that the average overbite teeth have is 2.9mm, and around 8% of children have a deep or severe overbite of more than 6mm.
+Research suggests that the average overbite teeth have is 2.9 mm.
+Around 8% of children have a deep or severe overbite of more than 6 mm.
 In the US, correction treatment is normally recommended in cases of more than 4mm.